 How Many Days in the Isle of Skye?

 Skye looks small on the map and is just 50 miles (80 kilometres) long and 25 miles (40 kilometres) wide.
 However, getting around can take significantly longer than you might think, as much of the isle is undeveloped, and roads are narrow and winding.
-There’s also a ton to see!
+There’s also a ton to see so it can be tricky to figure out how many days to spend on Skye.

 You could hit a handful of must-see spots within a day.
 But part of Skye’s allure is its serene, almost transcendental ambience, something best savored, not rushed.
 There are also practical factors, including the weather.